An Evaluation of the Work of Charles Surrett on the New King James Version

 The answer is: people like Charles Surrett and the institutions he represents (when he wrote Certainty of the Words, he was Academic Dean at Ambassador).
-Surrett is not responsible for all of the sometimes wild claims made within KJV-Onlyism.
+Surrett is not responsible for all of the sometimes wild claims made within KJV-Onlyism, and I’m certain he would not endorse or defend them.
 But he is a key pillar holding up a system in which the KJV is the only acceptable translation.
 Many people who haven’t done the work to evaluate the NKJV rely on his authority when they warn in dark tones about the errors and dangers of the NKJV.
 I have heard them do it.

-Surrett himself concludes his talk with this comment:
+Surrett himself concludes his message with this comment:

 Although the New King James has the advantage of using more modern English, I think it is a decidedly inferior translation to the old King James.

 Who wants to use a “decidedly inferior translation”?
-Surrett’s message (in book and talk) seems to be that the NKJV is too faulty to be worthy of people’s trust.
+Surrett’s message seems to be that the NKJV is too faulty to be worthy of people’s trust.